heliaxdev/totality-checker/README.md

 - termination checks.

 I follow some of the works of
-- 'Termination
+- *Termination
-checking for a dependently typed language' by Karl Mehltretter (2007) and
+checking for a dependently typed language* by Karl Mehltretter (2007) and
-- 'Towards a practical programming language based on dependent type theory' by Ulf Norell (2007).
+- *Towards a practical programming language based on dependent type theory* by Ulf Norell (2007).

 See the [reference](https://github.com/thealmarty/totality-checker/blob/master/Reference/reference.pdf) for a complete reference.